 My daughter loves her baby dolls and has recently been including them in all of her activities.
 She shares her sippy cup with them, shares her snacks with them, and now they open the pages of her books when we read them together.
 She also loves her little people farm and house.
 We make animal noises, and they travel around the living room daily.

 We read books several times a day.
 She loves her Pooh Bear books, but also lift-the-flap books and pop-up books.
-We act out Eric Carle’s From Head to Toe.
+We like to act out Eric Carle’s From Head to Toe.
 See my tips for reading to baby here.
 I also have a list of ladybug books because she is obsessed with ladybugs right now, and here are our favorite lift-the-flap books.

 Puzzles and shape sorters.

 We are starting to work on puzzles and shape sorter toys.
 She’s had them for months, but is starting to grasp that certain things only go in certain places.
 She can do her Pooh Bear puzzle and match the characters to their corresponding spots.
 Last week I started pointing out which hole to place each shape into, and this week she has started placing some of them into the right spot herself.

 I bought these special crayons that are supposed to be easier for toddlers to hold, and have been gradually introducing them to her.
 She learned that if she puts them in her mouth, they get put away.
 Her favorite thing to do with them is to stack them, but she will color a little bit too when we pull them out.

 Lily enjoys putting stickers on paper and once my stash of old/free stickers runs out, I plan on buying these reusable sticker pads.
 I have seen several moms recommend them and I don’t want to spend money on stickers that will be used once.